 Types of social entrepreneurs

 Social entrepreneurs can vary widely.
 Some focus on the people in a community.
-They serve members in a small geographic area.
-And they work directly with community members.
+They serve members in a small geographic area and work directly with them.

 Others take up a wider area than just being community-based.
 While results often take a long time, they can have an effect on a larger scale.

-Then, the social business model adopted by social entrepreneurs also varies.
-They can differ based on their goals and how they achieve them.
+The social business model adopted by social entrepreneurs also varies.
+It can differ based on their goals and how they achieve them.

 For example, some social enterprises focus on providing jobs and empowering members.
 They recruit people in a community to produce goods.
 They then market the product and reinvest the profits by offering training or building facilities such as education or health.